 The Foundation raises funds, manages an endowment, and distributes grants for legally-related organizations and projects in Boulder County.
 Our grant awardees are proven local partners that champion social justice, help train new attorneys, and support expanded legal access and understanding.

 Bridge to Justice

-If your organization is interested in being considering for a grant from the Foundation, please contact Laura Ruth.
-Applications from the Foundations are typically considered by the Board of Trustees in October of each year.
+If your organization is interested in being considered for a grant from the Foundation, please click here to complete the application form.
+Applications are due annually by the middle of September and are typically considered by the Board of Trustees in October of each year.

 For decades the Foundation was supported by a network of committed Fellows who donated annually.
 Although we are now focused on raising funds through events and campaigns, we honor the past contributions of our Fellows and celebrate the strong foundation they have given the Foundation.

 Sustaining Life Fellows (continued support past obligation)

 G. Lane Earnest